Grounds and Facilities poster

 We particularly welcome applications from candidates with a strong background in mathematics and/or science.

-If you are taking A-levels (not including Singapore A levels)
+If you are taking UK-designed A-levels*

-• A level Mathematics and A level Further Mathematics are required subjects
+• A level Further Mathematics is required

 • It is desirable to take Physics and/or Computer Science.